Introduction

 my_state.numbers.push_back(2);

-runtime.register_component("my_comp", template, MyComponent, my_state);
+runtime.component("my_comp", "path/to/template.aml", MyComponent, my_state);

 Ignore fields